hiker/PSyclone/doc/dynamo0p3.rst

 call must all be on the same space.

-The built-ins supported for the Dynamo 0.3 API are described (in alphabetical order) below.
+The built-ins supported for the Dynamo 0.3 API are listed in alphabetical order below.
 For clarity, the calculation performed by each built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the built-in (*e.g.* it could be implemented by PSyclone